 The Field of Crosses

 The Field of Crosses is an annual display of white crosses on Memorial Drive in Calgary, Alberta.
 The display memorializes the thousands of Southern Albertans who made the ultimate sacrifice for our country.
-Over 3400 crosses are erected in the memorial park from November 1 – 11 to signify the ultimate sacrifice so many made fighting for the freedoms we enjoy today.
-2018 marked the 10th anniversary of the Field of Crosses.
+Nearly 3500 crosses are erected in a park adjacent Memorial Drive each November 1 – 11 to signify the ultimate sacrifice so many made fighting for the freedoms we enjoy today.
+2020 marks the 12th anniversary of the Field of Crosses.

 The soldier stood and faced God, which must always come to pass.